JeanChristopheMorinPerso/OpenTimelineIO/docs/use-cases/animation-shot-frame-ranges.md

 - Use OTIO to read the EDL or AAF
 - Iterate through every Clip in the Timeline, printing its name and visible frame range

+[Conform New Renders into the Cut]: conform-new-renders-into-cut.md
+[Shots Added/Removed from the Cut Use Case]: shots-added-removed-from-cut.md